Edinburgh Ghosts – Vaults Tour Conclusion

 If you have additional information about these ghosts, Edinburgh’s haunted vaults or Mary King’s Close, please add them in comments at the foot of this page.
 Thank you!

-Some other articles in this series about Edinburgh’s vaults:
+Other articles in this series about Edinburgh’s vaults:

 Related links: Mercat Tours in Edinburgh